 Students who have difficulty in achieving these standards will be offered support and guidance to help overcome their difficulties.
 In the majority of such cases students will eventually be successful in completing the course.

 However, in exceptional circumstances a medical student may not be able to fulfil these requirements and therefore will not be able to continue to study medicine at the University of Southampton.
-In such circumstances we will make every effort to identify an alternative suitable degree course within the University and to facilitate the student's transfer onto the identified course.

 Specific applications of some of these objectives